 Currently, there are no medications that can reduce or repair varicose veins, but compression therapy is highly recommended to both reduce the symptoms of varicose veins and slow the progression of the problem.
 Doctors may also recommend surgical procedures in some cases.

 Many of our Canadian Certified Pedorthists at SoleScience are certified SIGVARIS compression fitters.
+View our selection of over-the-counter and medical-grade compression stockings to get you started.
 For more information, or to book an appointment to discuss your options for compression therapy, contact your SoleScience Pedorthist today!